rustunit/bevy_libgdx_atlas/CONTRIBUTING.md

 ## Reporting issues and requesting features

 Please report issues and request features at the relevant sections of this repository.
-Follow the guidelines in the issue templates for how to fill them out properly.
+For issues please state what you expected to happen, what went wrong, and any other extra info that you feel is relevant.
+For PRs please state the objective, how you are solving that objective with this PR, and how you have tested it / how reviewers may test it to confirm it works.

 Check for duplicates before submitting, please.